xrenaa/DisCo/README.md

 cd DisCo
 ```
 - Dependencies (To Do):
 We recommend running this repository using [Anaconda](https://docs.anaconda.com/anaconda/install/).
 The main dependencies are `PyTorch 1.3.1` and `CUDA 10.1/10.2`.
+If you encounter issues with the dependencies, please refer to issues in https://github.com/rosinality/stylegan2-pytorch.
 <!-- All dependencies for defining the environment are provided in `disco.yaml`.
  -->